 Whether you are in health care, education, business, software development, or a trainer in any other industry, this online course will help you analyze, design, and develop instruction.

-Register now to reserve a spot for Spring 2021.
+Register now to reserve a spot.
 There is no registration fee to reserve a class.
+No transcripts are required.

 Your projects focus on solving an instructional need in your work, volunteer, or community organization.

 NOTE: Throughout the instructional design certificate courses, you will create portfolio quality products.
 For this course, you will create a design document and develop a unit or module of instruction/training.

 You will study variables that affect adult learning, techniques for stimulating and sustaining learner motivation, and how to reinforce learning.

 If you need a copy of the syllabus for your employer to approve enrollment in the class, email: Online Professional Development.

 We invite you to enroll in our instructional design course to meet your professional development goals if you seek a career change, graduate credits, or just a refresher course.

 This course is an approved elective in the Master of Science in Education online degree program.

 Our students include: